getbubblenow/bubble/docs/launch-types.md

 A `node`, also often just called a Bubble, is a regular Bubble that acts as a VPN and you connect devices to it.

 ### Cloud Services
-A bubble will either delegate cloud services back to the launcher that created it, or use the cloud services directly itself.
+A Bubble can either delegate cloud services back to the launcher that created it, or use the cloud services directly itself.

  * When a Bubble delegates cloud services back to the Bubble that launched it, we call this a Bubble in cloud mode.